This post may contain affiliate links, which help keep this content free. (Full disclosure)

 How To Make Beef Jerky

-This section shows how to make homemade beef jerky with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make homemade beef jerky with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Marinate.
 Place sliced beef in a large bowl.
 Add coconut aminos, Worcestershire sauce, garlic powder, onion powder, sea salt, black pepper, Besti Monk Fruit Allulose Blend, and red pepper flakes.
 Mix to combine and refrigerate and marinate for at least 30 minutes or overnight.